Sahil9192/DBMS/Assignment_2.md

 );
 ```

-7. **Sub-Query (Correlated Subquery):**
+### 7. **Correlated Sub-Query**

+**Description:**
-List all books that have been ordered more than the average quantity ordered for all books.
+A correlated sub-query is a sub-query that references columns from the outer query.
+In this query, we list all books that have been ordered more than the average quantity ordered for all books.
+The sub-query calculates the average total quantity ordered for each book.

 ```sql
 SELECT Title